-Pressing of the grapes with a high sugar content.
-Fermentation at a controlled temperature and blend of the resulting wine with fortified must, cooked must, and wine-brandy.
+Pressing of the grapes with a high sugar content to pass the precious substances found in the skins to the must.
+Fermentation at a controlled temperature and blend of the resulting wine with wine distillate according to the Marsala Vergine tradition.